vellichor/learn_you_a_python/011_modules/README.md

 You can import all attributes from a module (everything in its global scope) into your global scope with `from $module import *`

 * That's another programming convention!
-Putting $ in front of a string in some instructions means "instead of $whatever, put the value you want, without the $.")
+Putting $ in front of a string in some instructions means "instead of $whatever, put the value you want, without the $."
+You may also see something like `from <module> import *`, which means the same thing: replace the whole thing, `<>` and all.)

 Here, let's try changing the import line of `main.py` to `from math_tools import *`.
 If you run it just like that, is the result what you expected?
 What else do you have to change so that your script can run?